+Did you know that the Church of Latter Day Saints (aka, the Mormons) travel the world microfilming documents?
+Although they do this because of their own religious beliefs, we are the beneficiaries.
 I have transcribed all of the Chieuti marriage records available through the Family History Library for the years 1809-1929.
 I am in the process of transcribing all of the Serracapriola marriage records for the same years.
 Although records are unavailable outside of these years, marriage documents often contain details from the 1700s.
 Consequently, I’ve been able to gather quite a bit of information about many of the residents before 1809.
 If you provide your ancestors back to the 1920s, I can usually hook you up with your earlier ancestors.
 What do I ask in return?
 Information on your ancestors after they immigrated.
 I am not interested in current, living descendants.
 Rather, I am interested in only first and second generations.

 Option 2 — Hire Someone

 If you would like to hire someone to research your ancestors in another town, I can help you with that, too.
 I charge an hourly rate.
 Please email me with your questions.
 If I can’t help you, I may be able to steer you in the right direction.
 Even if your ancestors are from another Italian town, I can research them.
 You can also hire a professional genealogist.

 In the olden days (oh, let’s say, 10 years ago), you’d find a film (see Step 3), order the film and view the film once it was delivered to your local Family History Center (FHC).
 Now, many of the films are online and accessible from your home.
 Read Step 3 for the update.